djjtyn/WhatGame/README.md

+This is a work in progress but the deployed version of the site so far (03/02/20) can be found on Heroku here: https://ms3whatgame.herokuapp.com/

 # Overview
 For my third milestone project I have chosen to create a videogame review website called WhatGame?.On this website people can view,add,edit and delete videogame reviews.
 People can also add gaming platforms which get logged to a database which can be used for reviews for future game reviews.
 There is a 'Top Rated' option in the navigation bar which, upon clicked, will show the user the ten top most rated games within the site's game reviews collection.